-At the end of every month, I host a link up called What We Learned for all of us to share what we learned in the past 30ish days.
+At the end of every quarter, I host a link up called What We Learned for all of us to share what we learned in the past season.
 One of the most common comments I get from people is Oh!
-I keep meaning to join you but I have no idea what I learned this month!
+I keep meaning to join you but I have no idea what I learned recently!

 Let’s be real – most of us most of the time are just trying to make it through the week without running out of clean underwear.
 How can I expect us to learn things, much less remember what they are!?

 The problem isn’t that we aren’t learning.
 The problem is we forget.